tasharen/ngui/Assets/NGUI/ReadMe - 2025.07.01.txt

 -----------------
  Version History
 -----------------

+2025.07.01
+Merge from Windward Horizon now that its development has finished.
+Changes such as:
+- Changes to UIKeyBinding making it work better with controller-based input.
+- Changes to UICamera with better controller support in mind.
+- New long press event type (OnLongPress).
+- Tweaks to UI scripts to make them work better with Time.timeScale being 0.
+- Fixed incorrect controller key binding captions.
+- Added a way to save localization as a CSV file.

 2023.08.01
 - NEW: Sprite collection now uses a list instead of a dictionary, as it can be sorted, making it possible to bring certain sub-sprites to the foreground and have events match the draw order properly.